datafibers-community/df_complete_guide/developers.md

 * [Issue List](https://github.com/datafibers-community/df_data_service/issues) - This is where we log all backlog items
 * [Kanban Board](https://github.com/orgs/datafibers-community/projects/1?fullscreen=true) - This is where we manage and track the progress of work items.

+><i class="fa fa-info-circle"></i> Do not forget to assign the issues under your name once you start working on it.
+>

 ## How to Contribute
 * Fork DF master branch to your own repository